IMPORTANT: The provided information is accurate as of AY2223 intake and is subject to change.

 Innovation and Technology Management

-The lecture presents the dynamics of technological development through innovation and the related management issues, the difference between creating a new product (invention) and improving an existing product/idea (innovation), Start-ups and financing of innovation, Innovation-driven economic cycles and Innovation impact on growth and jobs.
-This course is useful for students who plan to take up careers in manufacturing and service companies or in R&D organizations that make significant use of research and technology to build their portfolio.
+This module presents the dynamics of technological development through innovation and the related management issues, the difference between creating a new product (invention) and improving an existing product/idea (innovation), Start-ups and financing of innovation, innovation-driven economic cycles and innovation impact on growth and jobs.

 Lecturers: Prof. Dr. Edward Krubasik/ Hours: 45 / Semester: 1